PierreSenellart/provsql/doc/source/user/studio.rst

 from ``provsql.rv_mc_samples`` and the seed from ``provsql.monte_carlo_seed`` (both surfaced in the Config panel).

+When the pinned node resolves to a recognised closed-form shape (a bare ``gate_rv`` of Normal / Uniform / Exponential / Erlang, optionally with a one-interval conditioning event), the panel overlays the analytical PDF (or CDF, depending on the toggle) on the histogram as a smooth terracotta curve.
+The overlay makes the simplifier's analytical wins visible: when ``2 * Exp(0.4)`` folds to ``Exp(0.2)`` the panel shows the exact exponential decay curve over the MC-sampled bars, so the user can verify by eye that the fold matched the distribution.
+The curve is computed server-side by :sqlfunc:`rv_analytical_curves`; shapes outside the closed-form table (``gate_arith`` composites of independent RVs, Bernoulli mixtures, categoricals) render histogram-only without an overlay.

 .. figure:: /_static/studio/distribution-profile.png
    :alt: The eval-strip Distribution profile panel showing the
          support interval, the mean and standard deviation, and